Before starting, read the 2022 Earth to Sky Academy course announcement.

 Should an Earth to Sky course be face-to-face or virtual?

 Both face-to-face and virtual models can be successful for ETS courses.
-Generally we see the best outcomes with face-to-face events, but virtual events provide valuable opportunities to overcome barriers to participation.
+We see excellent outcomes with face-to-face events, but virtual events provide valuable opportunities to overcome barriers to participation.
 Either way, we recommend including pre- and post-course engagement, which is usually most convenient to host virtually.

 Where can we see examples of Earth to Sky courses?

 While no recording can capture the experience of attending an ETS course (which features discussion, coaching, and a great deal of interpersonal collaboration), the course websites include many useful materials such as agendas, presentation recordings, and the task that participants are charged with working on during the course.
+A free login is required to access the course websites.
 Recent examples include:

 Should Regional Leaders plan to host more than one Earth to Sky course?